burukuru/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 rhs {
     ...;
 };

 $myRule has description 'this is my rule';
 ```

-In Graql the left-hand-side of the rule is required to be a conjunctive pattern, whereas the right-hand-side should contain a single pattern.
-If your use case requires a rule with a disjunction on the left-hand side, please notice that using the disjunctive normal form it can be always decomposed into series of conjunctive rules.
+In Graql the left-hand-side of the rule is required to be a [conjunctive pattern](https://en.wikipedia.org/wiki/Logical_conjunction), whereas the right-hand-side should contain a single pattern.
+If your use case requires a rule with a disjunction on the left-hand side, please notice that, when using the disjunctive normal form, it can be decomposed into series of conjunctive rules.

-A classic reasoning example is the ancestor example: the two Graql rules R1 and R2 stated below define the ancestor relationship which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relation and the second generation hop is captured by an ancestor relation.
+A classic reasoning example is the ancestor example.
+Yhe two Graql rules R1 and R2 stated below define the ancestor relationship, which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relation and the second generation hop is captured by an ancestor relation.

 ```graql
 $R1 isa inference-rule,